Our Dream & Vision - by Gabriella

 "We dreamed a dream, a pretty large one, which began as a small seed and actively grew and developed over the last decade: To live on a farm, in our homeland South Africa!

 We both grew up in rural settings and were longing to be able to live in a place of natural beauty, away from the city, in a pure and pristine environment.
-As avid environmentalists, conservationists, mountain and nature lovers in general, we were keen to root ourselves on a special piece of land, that we could put our hearts and souls into and be true custodians of.
+As avid environmentalists, conservationists, mountain and nature lovers in general, we were keen to root ourselves on a special piece of land, that we could put our hearts and souls into and become true custodians of.

 Moving away from the city and all its conveniences, into such natural splendor, was a conscious choice that arose from a deep longing within us, over a decade…that we were fortunate enough to be able to fulfill in February 2019.
 Being able to live that dream, we feel, even with its own set of challenges, is a monumental privilege.